Classes in 2015:

 If a student withdraws from the program within the first three weeks of classes because of a call to active duty in the armed services (certified by an appropriate agency), a disabling accident, or serious illness (certified by a physician).
 You will receive a cash refund according to the above schedule.
 In addition, credit will be given for the balance of tuition paid to be applied to future tuition charges.

-The Good Fellowship Ambulance & Emergency Medical Service Training Institute (GFAEMSTI) Paramedic Program is a one year certificate program, and provides training for the student in necessary cognitive and practical advanced life support skills necessary for an entry level paramedic to successfully operate in a pre-hospital or clinical setting.
+The GFC-UPMC-CEM Paramedic Training Program is a one year certificate program, and provides training for the student in necessary cognitive and practical advanced life support skills necessary for an entry level paramedic to successfully operate in a pre-hospital or clinical setting.